open-models-platform/open-models-iecho/docs/blog/2023-02-11-architecture.md

 infrastructure both for data collection and inference purposes.
 Thanks to everyone, and especially community members who supported us so far!

-Our current plan for the architecture of the Open Assistant is as follows:
+Our current plan for the architecture of the Open Models iEcho is as follows:

 ```mermaid
 flowchart TD